DreamOfTheRedChamber/system-design-interviews/multiDC.md

 ```

 ### All active DCs with sharded data
+* Definition:
+	- Request routing:
+		- API Router Layer: Route external API calls to the correct DC.
+		- Internal DC call Router: Within a sharded DC, route cross DC calls.
+		- Global Coordinator Service: Maintains the mapping from shard key -> shard id -> DC
+			+ Shard key varies with each request.
+			+ Shard Id -> DC mapping does not change much.
+	- Data:
+		- Sharded DC: Contains eventual consistent sharded data.
+		- Global zone DC: Contains strong consistent global data.
+* Typical flow:
+	- Step1.
+A request comes to API router layer with sharding keys (geographical location, user Id, order Id)
+	- Step2.
+API router When a request come, the API router layer component will determine the DC which contains the shard
+	- Step3.
+	- Step4.
+(Optional) It will call "Inter DC Call Router" in case it needs to use data in another sharded DC (e.g. Suppose the sharded DC is based on geographical location, a buyer on an ecommerce website wants to look at a seller's product who is in another city.)
+	- Step5.
+(Optional) It will call "Global zone" in case it needs to access the global strong consistent data (e.g. )

 ```
     ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐